Careers advice and planning

 At all schools, there is flexibility to reward teachers based on their performance.
 Progression to the upper pay scale is available to all teachers.

-Salaries scales recommended by the Association of Colleges for those working in the FE sector in England are £21,021 to £25,336 for unqualified FE teachers and £26,090 to £39,347 for qualified FE teachers.
-These figures are expected to increase in 2023.
+Salary scales recommended by the Association of Colleges for those working in the FE sector in England for 2023/4 were £22,387 to £27,014 for unqualified FE teachers and £27,786 to £41,905 for qualified FE teachers.
 For more information, see the UCU salary scales .

-Pay and conditions for early years teachers are set by employers.
-Starting salaries for early years teachers range from around £18,000 to £24,000.
+Pay and conditions for early years teachers (working with children aged 0-5 years) are set by employers.
+Starting salaries for early years teachers range from around £18,000 to £20,000 depending on the amount of responsibility you have.
+With experience, you can progress to salaries in the region of £22,000 to £38,000.

 Can you negotiate your starting pay?